patschi/royalts-scripts/importVIEnvironmentIntoRTS/README.md

 ## RECOMMENDATION

-On new Royal TS installations by default the Internet Explorer engine will be used for newly created Web Page Connections.
-As the VMware vCenter Web Client nor the HTML5 Client are probably not working fine with Internet Explorer, I strongly recommend changing the default Web Page plugin to the embedded Chromium engine.
+On new Royal TS installations by default the *Internet Explorer engine* will be used for created Web Page connections.
+As the VMware vCenter Web Client nor the HTML5 Client are probably not working fine with Internet Explorer, I strongly recommend using *embedded Chromium engine* as the default Web Page plugin.
 Therefor please follow these steps:

-1. Open the Royal TS application on your computer
+1. Open the Royal TS application on your computer.
-2. Click on `"File"` in the top-left side, and then on `"Plugins"` in the left menu
+2. Click on `"File"` in the top-left side, and then on `"Plugins"` in the left menu. ([Official plugins docs.](https://content.royalapplications.com/Help/RoyalTS/V4/index.html?introduction_plugins.htm))
 3. Once opened, switch over to the connection type `"Web Page"` in the list.
 4. Then you see the `Internet Explorer` and `Chromium-based` plugins there.
 5. Select the Chromium-based one on the right side, and click `"Set as Default"` on the right-top.